routetehpacketz/cisco-ip-trace/README.md

                       192.168.10.0/24
   -c CORE_SWITCH      The IP address of the core switch to start the scan from -u USERNAME         The username to connect with
-  -f FILENAME         The file to output results to (optional) -v VRF              Optional VRF name
+  -f FILENAME         Optional file to output results to -v VRF              Optional VRF name
 ```
 If no parameters are provided, the script will run with interactive prompts: